santhisayila/Elevator-Scheduler/README.md

 Elevator moves in optimal order
 The loop ends when user enters -1.

-🔧 How to Compile & Run
+🔧 How to Compile & Run:
 Using g++
 g++ elevator.cpp -o elevator
 ./elevator